A1zippo1/cipheringMethods/README.md

 # cipheringMethods
-Create different encryption algorithms in any language
+Create different encryption algorithms in any language.
+If there isn't a folder for your language, create one.

+Contribute with a valid algorithm, and participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

+You can also improve an existing algorithm (providing a decryption method, creating a cli or gui...)
+It's up to you, but make substancial changes.

+**That's it.
+Happy hacking!**